 - Use the food processor to chop the macadamia nuts into a slightly large size.
 Add them the mixing bowl.

 - Chop the dried apples with a knife and them add to the mixing bowl.

 - Add the cinnamon and salt to the mixing bowl.
-Mix well.
+Mix the dry contents well.

-- Add the chopped dates and cranberries to the dry mixture in the mixing bowl.
+- Chop the cranberries with a knife and add them to the mixing bowl.
 Stir the mixture briefly.

 - Pour the lemon juice into the bowl.

-- Transfer the mixture to the plastic container and pack it down roughly with your hands.
+- Transfer the mixture to a plastic container and pack it down roughly with your hands.

 - Use a spoon to finish packing the mixture in the container, creating a smoother surface.

-- Cover the container and place it in the fridge to set for about an hour.
+- Cover the container and place it in the fridge to set for an hour.